 Sunny Guernsey, 194816th September 2020

-A newspaper report from September 1948: 'Air Travel Soars'.
+A newspaper report with travel statistics from September 1948: 'Air Travel Soars'.
 Photograph of ferry entering St Peter Port Harbour, from the 1952 Tourist Committee Brochure, Guernsey, Channel Isles: 'The Sunshine Isle'

 Not only has Guernsey exported a record crop of nearly 7½ million twelve-pound chips of tomatoes to the UK in 1948; but tourist traffic has exceeded all previous years with three months till to go.